 ATTENDANCE: The school opens for students at 8:00 a.m. to allow students to make up missed hours.
 Classes are from 9:00 a.m. to 5:30 p.m. on Tuesday through Saturday.
 Students may attend full time at 25 hours per week or part time at 16 hours per week.
 All students are required to attend 16 Saturday hours per month.
-Any students attending less than 67% of their scheduled hours are placed on probation.
-For the Managing Esthetician portion of the course, the minimum attendance length is 19 weeks and the maximum attendance length is 47 weeks.
-For the Managing Manicurist portion of the course, the minimum attendance length is 8 weeks and the maximum attendance length is 19 weeks.
+Any students attending less than 67% of their scheduled hours at their specified SAP evaluation point are placed on warning or probation, as applicable.
+For the Advanced Esthetician portion of the course, the minimum attendance length is 19 weeks and the maximum attendance length is 47 weeks.
+For the Advanced Manicurist portion of the course, the minimum attendance length is 8 weeks and the maximum attendance length is 19 weeks.

-COURSE EVALUATION: During the Managing Esthetician portion of the course, the students are evaluated, counseled and graded using written and practical tests at 450 and 900 hours of attendance or at any time a student or instructor feels the need to counsel the student.
-During the Managing Manicurist portion of the course, the students are evaluated, counseled and graded using written and practical tests at 900 total hours of attendance or at any time a student or instructor feels the need to counsel the student.
+COURSE EVALUATION: During the Advanced Esthetician portion of the course, the students are evaluated, counseled and graded using written and practical tests at 450 and 900 hours of attendance or at any time a student or instructor feels the need to counsel the student.
+During the Advanced Manicurist portion of the course, the students are evaluated, counseled and graded using written and practical tests at 900 total hours of attendance or at any time a student or instructor feels the need to counsel the student.
 The students are informed of evaluations at those times on report cards.

-(Managing Esthetics Portion-750 hours) SUBJECT AREA NON- CLINIC HRS CLINIC HRS Infection Control & Principles/Practices Bacteriology; Dispensary Requirements & Operations 20 40 Anatomy Head; Bones (Full Body); Muscles, Nerves, Cells, Tissues (Full Body) 10 20 Specialized Equipment Electricity (Principles/Safety/Effects/Therapies); Ultra-Violet & Infra-red Light Therapies; Safety & Effects 8 22 Massage Client Health Issues & Pre-Screening; Preparation; Manipulations; Relaxation Treatments 20 40 Chemistry Compounds and Mixtures; Water, Chemistry and Effects; Ingredients; Cosmetics 10 20 Skin Care Procedures & Practices Skin Theory (Anatomy of Skin/Body Systems/Cells/Tissues); Diseases, Disorders, and Conditions; Basic Facials (Techniques/Treatments/Facial Make-up/Hair Removal); Health History; Brow Tinting; Hair Removal 60 140 Study of Skin Skin Theory (Histology, Structure, Functions); Nutrition; Skin Analysis; Diseases and Disorders 18 37 Make-Up Equipment, Implements and Products; Artificial Lashes/Extensions; Theory; Application (Corrective, Day/Night, Theatrical) 20 55 Salon Operations & Communications Skills Salon Operation & Management (Sales/Consultation/Career Development/Professional Image); Communication Skills (Listening Skills/Product & Service Education/Consultation) 10 30
+(Advanced Esthetician Portion-750 hours) SUBJECT AREA NON- CLINIC CLINIC HRS HRS Infection Control & Principles/Practices Bacteriology; Dispensary Requirements & Operations 20 40 Anatomy Head; Bones (Full Body); Muscles, Nerves, Cells, Tissues (Full Body) 10 20 Specialized Equipment Electricity (Principles/Safety/Effects/Therapies); Ultra-Violet & Infra-red Light Therapies; Safety & Effects 8 22 Massage Client Health Issues & Pre-Screening; Preparation; Manipulations; Relaxation Treatments 20 40 Chemistry Compounds and Mixtures; Water, Chemistry and Effects; Ingredients; Cosmetics 10 20 Skin Care Procedures & Practices Skin Theory (Anatomy of Skin/Body Systems/Cells/Tissues); Diseases, Disorders, and Conditions; Basic Facials (Techniques/Treatments/Hair Removal); Health History; Hair Removal 60 140 Study of Skin Skin Theory (Histology, Structure, Functions); Nutrition; Skin Analysis; Diseases and Disorders 18 37 Facial Make-Up Equipment, Implements and Products; Cluster/Strip Lash Enhancements; Theory; Application (Corrective, Day/Night, Theatrical); Brow Tinting 4- 17 50 Artificial Lashes 3 5 Salon Operations & Communications Skills Salon Operation & Management (Sales/Consultation/Career Development/Professional Image); Communication Skills (Listening Skills/Product & Service Education/Consultation) 10 30